cicero78M/CiceroAutoPost/docs/BUSINESS_PROCESS.md

    - The app checks subscription status using `checkSubscriptionStatus` (in `InstagramToolsFragment`) and adjusts UI indicators (badge icons) based on active status.

 5. **Dashboard and Post Viewer**
-   - `DashboardFragment` fetches recent Instagram posts using `InstagramGraphApi` and shows them in a RecyclerView with `PostAdapter`.
+   - `DashboardFragment` fetches recent Instagram posts and shows them in a RecyclerView with `PostAdapter`.

 ## Data Storage

-- EncryptedSharedPreferences are used for storing tokens (Twitter, TikTok) and session cookies.
+- EncryptedSharedPreferences are used for storing tokens (TikTok) and session cookies.
 - Local files are used for logging Instagram automation results and serialized Instagram client sessions.

 ## External Dependencies

 - **Instagram4j** – Handles low level Instagram API calls for login and posting.
-- **Twitter4j** – Handles Twitter OAuth and API interactions.
 - **OkHttp** – Used for all HTTP requests, including remote API calls.
 - **Coroutines** – Kotlin coroutines manage background operations and asynchronous tasks throughout the app.